mjfrigaard/sharing-your-work/manuscript/03chapter.md

 - [how to name your files](https://speakerdeck.com/jennybc/how-to-name-files), and
 - [the importance of using version control](https://www.nature.com/news/democratic-databases-science-on-github-1.20719).

-##### Terminals vs. Shells

-Sometimes you'll hear the term "shell" thrown around when researching command line tools.
+**Terminals vs. Shells:** Sometimes you'll hear the term "shell" thrown around when researching command line tools.
 Strictly speaking, the Terminal application is not a shell, but rather it *gives the user access to the shell*.
 Other terminal emulator options exist, depending on your operating system and age of your machine.
 Terminal.app is the default application installed on macOS, but you can download other options (see [iTerm2](https://www.iterm2.com/)).
 For example, the [GNOME](https://en.wikipedia.org/wiki/GNOME) is a desktop environment based on Linux which also has a Terminal emulator, but this gives users access to the Unix shell.